GWK (car)

+Pre-war

 The prototype was made in a stable in Beckenham, Kent, and used a Coventry-Simplex engine, rear-mounted.
 The drive system involved the engine, which was mounted across the chassis, turning a disc on which a wheel could be moved from the periphery to the centre.
 Top speed was with the driven wheel furthest from the centre and reverse was obtained by moving it past the centre.
 A few examples were sold before the company moved to Datchet, Buckinghamshire in 1912.

-Proper production now started still using a water-cooled, Coventry-Simplex twin-cylinder engine of 1045 cc and 1069 two-seat cars were made before the outbreak of World War 1 and a move to war work.
+Proper production now started still using a water-cooled, Coventry-Simplex twin-cylinder engine of 1069 cc.
+1,045 of the two-seat cars were made before the outbreak of World War 1 and a move to war work; this first stage of car production ended in mid-1915.
 A move was also made to the larger Cordwallis Works in Maidenhead in 1914.
 During the war the company was run by Grice as his partners were in the army.

+At the 1913 A.C.U.
+Six-Day trial, a GWK was one of three cars to finish (out of twelve starters), and it won the Gold medal in the four-wheel class.